 Production of the elements starts early in FY08 due to the possible long lead time for custom-fabricated off-axis parabaloids used in the telescopes.
-The output mode-matching telescopes are finished in early FY10, for integration with their suspensions.
-The equipment for the first two interferometers is complete by mid-FY10, with some float before installation in early FY11.
-The third interferometer components are complete by early FY11, well before the 3rd-quarter readiness of that instrument for the components.
+The output mode-matching telescopes are finished in mid FY10, for integration with their suspensions.
+The equipment for the first two interferometers is complete by late-FY10, with some float before installation in mid FY11.
+The third interferometer components are complete by mid FY11, in advance of readiness of that instrument for the components.